‘Technology Has Helped Us Provide Better Care for the Players’

 Breaking Down the Sideline—A Team Behind the Team

-There is a specialized squad of medical professionals, including team physicians and athletic trainers, that watches the field for potential injuries and is available to provide immediate care to players at every NFL game.
+There is a specialized squad of medical professionals, including team physicians, unaffiliated medical staff, and physicians from the local area, that watches the field for potential injuries and is available to provide immediate care to players at every NFL game.

-Two certified athletic trainers (ATC spotters) also provide an “eye in the sky” from a stadium box—they monitor the field and television replays to help identify players with potential injuries for team medical staffs.
+In 2012, in conjunction with the NFLPA, the NFL added two certified athletic trainers (booth ATC spotters) who provide an “eye in the sky” from a stadium box—they monitor the field and television replays to help identify players with potential injuries for team medical staffs.

-The ATC spotters are authorized to stop the game and call a medical timeout—which does not count against either team—if needed to provide a player with immediate medical assistance.
+In 2015, the NFL also authorized booth ATC spotters to stop the game and call a medical timeout—which does not count against either team—if needed to provide a player with immediate medical assistance.
+Game officials also have the authority to send a player off the field for medical evaluation.

 Visiting Team Medical Liaisons (VTML)—board-certified physicians licensed to practice medicine in the state in which the stadium is located—work with the visiting team to provide medical care for its players, including access to leading medical centers for emergency care.

-The National Football League Physicians Society (NFLPS) has compiled a list of all these professionals, illustrated in this chart:
+The National Football League Physicians Society (NFLPS)—a professional organization made up of world-class team doctors focused on the prevention and treatment of injuries for their patients, NFL players—compiled a list of all these professionals, illustrated in this chart:

-Additionally, every club is required to design and practice an Emergency Action Plan to follow in instances of severe trauma.
-All NFL team physicians work under these plans, which have been reviewed by the NFL and NFLPA and approved by third-party experts.
+Additionally, every club is required to design and implement an Emergency Action Plan to follow in instances of severe trauma.
+All NFL team physicians work under these plans, which are reviewed by the NFL and NFLPA and approved by third-party experts each season.

 Technology to Support the Medical Team